19hours/sg-statutes/Acts/Accountants Act.md

 (e) to prescribe the standards, methods, procedures and other requirements to be applied by public accountants when providing public accountancy services;

-(f) to prescribe the code of professional conduct and ethics of public accountants, accounting corporations and accounting firms;
+(f) to prescribe the code of professional conduct and ethics of public accountants, accounting corporationsand accounting firms;

 (g) to provide for matters relating to the discipline of public accountants;

-(h) to impose restrictions on persons or classes of persons who may become officers of an accounting corporation or accounting firm;
+(h) to impose restrictions on persons or classes of persons who may become officers of an accounting corporationor accounting firm;

 (i) to provide for the exemption of any persons or classes of persons from any provision of Part III or IV; and